kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 	We finalize our plans before we engage
 	/
 	And all the while I drift from lie to lie
-	In hopes I forget what once was mine
+	In the hopes I forget what once was mine

 ## Notes